wkumari/draft-harkins-owe/README.md

 1. Introduction

-   This memo describes a mode of opportunistic wireless encryption for 802.11 -- OWE -- that provides encryption of the wireless medium but no authentication.
+   This memo describes a mode of opportunistic encryption [RFC7435] for 802.11 -- OWE -- that provides encryption of the wireless medium but no authentication.